chaseabrown/BASALT2022/README.md

   **Packages Used: OS, NumPy, PIL, SkLearn, Detecto, MatPlotLib, CV2, GDown**

-* [DQN - FINISHED (But will need work later)](https://github.com/chaseabrown/BASALT2022/models/DQN.py) is a class with 3 functions: read image of inventory items and predict the item type and quantity using a `Gaussian Naive Bayes` model and read an image of the full screen and get the cursor location using a `Convolutional Neural Network (CNN)`.
+* [DQN - IN PROGRESS](https://github.com/chaseabrown/BASALT2022/models/DQN.py) is a class with 3 functions: read image of inventory items and predict the item type and quantity using a `Gaussian Naive Bayes` model and read an image of the full screen and get the cursor location using a `Convolutional Neural Network (CNN)`.

   **Packages Used: OS, NumPy, Random, Collections, Keras, Tensorflow/PlaidML**